natura-cosmeticos/natds-rn-samples/AndroidIntegration.md

 ### Enabling MultiDex

-As seen on the [oficial documentation for Android](https://developer.android.com/studio/build/multidex#mdex-gradle) we had to enable MultiDex to allow our app to build and read multiple DEX files and avoid the `"Too many field references"` error.
+As seen on the [official documentation for Android](https://developer.android.com/studio/build/multidex#mdex-gradle) we had to enable MultiDex to allow our app to build and read multiple DEX files and avoid the `"Too many field references"` error.

 That's because DEX files limits the total number of methods that can be referenced within it, including Android framework methods, library methods, and methods in your own code.